pulumi/pulumi-tf-provider-boilerplate/README.md

     ```bash
     make prepare NAME=foo REPOSITORY=github.com/pulumi/pulumi-foo
     ```

    This will do the following:
    - rename folders in `provider/cmd` to `pulumi-resource-foo` and `pulumi-tfgen-foo`
    - replace dependencies in `provider/go.mod` to reflect your repository name
    - find and replace all instances of the boilerplate `xyz` with the `NAME` of your provider.

    Note for third-party (non-pulumi organization) providers:
-   - Make sure to set the correct github organization/username in all files referencing your provider as a dependency:
+   - Make sure to set the correct GitHub organization/username in all files referencing your provider as a dependency:
      - `examples/go.mod`
      - `provider/resources.go`
      - `sdk/go.mod`